 Lee Rockafellow lives a normal life, mostly……he is a father of six, retired pastor, successful teacher for many years, a retired educational consultant for the state of Michigan, and an expert in the field of bees.
 He resides in the quaint town of Perry, where he lives with his wife Beth.
 Behind the house, he raises a swarm of honeybees.

 Among the six children, Travis has shown a great deal of interest in the family part-time summer job\hobby.
 Travis, also a teacher, finds the summer work intriguing filled with unexpected twists and strange challenges.
-Over thirty years of collecting nests free of charge, they’ve seen it all: a nest totally enclosed around several dishes in a elderly woman’s pantry, a hornet nest started on the inside of a bird house and over several weeks, magically making the bird house disappear, a nest under a seat of a patio set ready to surprise a nearby picnicker, and nests so big it could hide a human standing behind it.
+Over forty years of collecting nests free of charge, they’ve seen it all: a nest totally enclosed around several dishes in a elderly woman’s pantry, a hornet nest started on the inside of a bird house and over several weeks, magically making the bird house disappear, a nest under a seat of a patio set ready to surprise a nearby picnicker, and nests so big it could hide a human standing behind it.

 How are nests removed?

-Insects are collected at night to ensure all bees have returned to their nest.
+Insects are collected at night to ensure all hornets have returned to their nest.
 The duo receives dozens of calls throughout the summer, quickly coming to the aid of several people in total disarray, stressed with the menace at hand.
 Although not naturally aggressive to humans, these stinging insects will attack if their nest is being threatened (mainly if the nest in the way of human traffic and\or vulnerable to vibrations).
-Many times these hornets choose places to reside that are inconvenient to homeowners.
+Many times these hornets and yellow jackets choose places to reside that are inconvenient to homeowners.